cashapp/cloner/docs/tutorial.md

 [table."<other table name>"]
 ```

+Pass the name of the config file to the `-f` option.

 There are many other table level options described here: https://github.com/cashapp/cloner/blob/main/pkg/clone/globals.go#L16

 Of particular interest might be `target_where` and `source_where`.
 These options can be used to merge/split shards.